 The annual value of transnational education programmes to UK universities is put at £496 million by a new study.

-The estimate, which is contained in research published on November by the Department for Business, Innovation and Skills, is significantly higher than those given in previous assessments and represents 11 per cent of UK higher education institutions’ total international fee income.
+The estimate, which is contained in research published by the Department for Business, Innovation and Skills, is significantly higher than those given in previous assessments and represents 11 per cent of UK higher education institutions’ total international fee income.

 The report, which is based on a survey of universities and data published by the Higher Education Statistics Agency, calculates that there were 323,730 students enrolled on UK-led transnational courses during 2012-13.
 This figure excludes more than 250,000 students who were enrolled on accountancy courses validated by Oxford Brookes University.